podzito/paddle-rs/README.md

 # paddle-rs

-Rust bindings for the Paddle payment entities.
-Work in progress.
+Rust bindings for the Paddle notification types based on the NodeJS SDK.